Pinterest Hidden Image

 Who pays the blogger: People, brands, and companies that sell products or services (not the blog reader)

-One thing that’s great about affiliate marketing is that bloggers generally earn commissions on the sale total.
-So, if you click on a link for a book, and then end up buying a TV (or both), the blogger can get a commission on everything you purchase, not just the book.
-Another great thing is that bloggers can make sales long after writing articles that promote the links.
+One great thing about affiliate marketing is that bloggers generally earn commissions on the sale total.
+So, if you click on a link for a book and then buy a TV (or both), the blogger can get a commission on everything you purchase, not just the book.

 I also love that affiliate marketing helps keep my content free for the blog reader, and I can pick whatever products I want to promote, as well as talk about them however I want.

 There’s a lot that’s bad about affiliate marketing, though.
 For example, someone can be influenced by a blogger online, and then go into the store to make their purchase, voiding any commission.
-Companies can also change the terms of their program, so bloggers may put in a lot of work creating content upfront, only to have the commissions reduced or completely canceled.

-Additionally, someone can learn about a product from both you AND someone else, but only the last person whose link is clicked earns a commission.
+Additionally, someone can learn about a product from both you and someone else, but only the last person whose link is clicked earns a commission.

 Lastly, average conversion rates are low (1-2%), so, again, bloggers have to build up volume to make substantial affiliate income